What is palliative care?

 Depending on your personal situation your physician will help you develop the best care plan based on the services available.
 Patients and their families can request palliative care services at any time during a serious illness and discuss options with their physician.
 In addition, physicians and medical staff at hospitals or other health care facilities can refer a patient or request that hospitalized patients be evaluated for services by the hospital's palliative care team.

 What can I expect when receiving palliative care?

 Patients and families can expect comprehensive supportive care for pain and other debilitating physical symptoms.
 Palliative care services also help patients with other issues that may be causing stress, worry, depression or frustration.
-The team works to find solutions and address any physical, emotional, spiritual or practical problems causing discomfort and pain.
+The team works to find solutions and address physical, emotional, spiritual or practical problems causing discomfort and pain.